 Long cool woman in a black dress

-It is therefore so weird that Othercide makes progression such an utter chore by crippling the gameplay with so much artificial difficulty.
-Othercide’s obsession with providing a punishing experience makes it unrealistic to recommend for newcomers to this genre, and repetitive gameplay makes it less appealing next to more established I.P’s in this genre.
+It is therefore so tragic that Othercide makes progression such a chore by crippling its pacing with excessive difficulty.
+As such, this game’s unhealthy obsession with providing a punishing experience makes it unrealistic to recommend for newcomers to this genre, and yet the highly repetitive gameplay makes it redundant next to more established I.P’s in this genre.
 Sorry Lightbulb Crew, Gears Tactics is still the tactical game to beat of 2020.

 - Gorgeous visual design